ToMe25/PutenAuswertung/docs/markdown/arguments.md

  -f, --fill-days,            Makes the program pad the recording time to full days.
      --filldays              This means it will assume that all turkeys were in the zone they were first recorded in until their first record.
                              And that they all were in their last recorded zone until the end of each day.
+ -m, --min-time, <TIME>      Sets the minimum time a turkey has to spend in a zone at a time for the stay to be counted.
+     --mintime <TIME>        Set to 0 to disable the check entirely.
+                             Stays shorter than this are counted towards the last stay longer than this value.
+                             The value is in seconds.
+                             The default is 300 seconds, aka 5 minutes.
 ```

 #### Leerzeichen